aphilippartd/computeless-rag/README.md

 - Install the AWS SAM CLI.
 - Create a Pinecone account, a Pinecone index with `1536` dimension (same as the output vector generated by Amazon Titan Text Embeddings) and copy the Pinecone API key and newly created index host from your account.
 - Create a plaintext secret on AWS Secrets Manager.
 Name of the secret should be `pineconeApiKey` and value is the API key copied from your Pinecone account.
 - Update the `YOUR_PINECONE_INDEX_HOST` in the `template.yaml` file with the value you copied from your Pinecone account.
+- Make sure to enable the following models on the [Amazon Bedrock Console](https://console.aws.amazon.com/bedrock/home):
+  - `amazon.titan-embed-text-v1`
+  - `anthropic.claude-3-haiku-20240307-v1:0`

 **Build the Project:**